nicolae-teodor-pavel/pylucene_demo/README.md

 ####a simple pylucene_demo

-this demo contains two file: luceneInx.py and luceneQryMain.py luceneInx.py is used for create a index of files luceneQryMain.py ask for a query
+this demo contains two files: luceneInx.py and luceneQryMain.py luceneInx.py is used for create a index of files luceneQryMain.py ask for a query